Vuuple/vuuple-app/src/assets/resources/network-resources/examples/7nodes/README.md

 ```

 ## Next steps
-Additional contracts can be found in `quorum-examples/examples/7nodes/` for you to use and edit.
+Additional samples can be found in `quorum-examples/examples/7nodes/samples` for you to use and edit.
 You can also create your own contracts to help you understand how the nodes in a Quorum network work together.

 ## Reducing the number of nodes
 It is easy to reduce the number of nodes used in the example.
 You may want to do this for memory usage reasons or just to experiment with a different network configuration.